Beypazarı

+Beypazarı is a municipality and district of Ankara Province, Turkey.
+Its area is 1,697 km2, and its population is 48,357 (2022).
+It is approximately 100 km northwest of the city of Ankara.
+The elevation in the center is 675 m.
+It used to be an important city in Asia Minor in ancient times.

 Etymology

 The name Beypazarı means The Bey's market in Turkish, as in the Ottoman period this was an important military base and the cavalry stationed here were an important element of the local economy.

 History

-The area has a long history of occupation by Hittites, Phrygians, Ancient Romans, Byzantines, Seljuk Turks and the Ottoman Empire.
-Beypazarı was known as Lagania (Λαγάνια), meaning 'rocky peak' in the Luwian language during the Roman and Byzantine times, and the town was a regional administrative center.
+The area has a long history of occupation by Hittites, Phrygians, Greeks, Romans, Byzantines, Seljuk Turks and the Ottoman Empire.
+Beypazarı was known as Lagania (Λαγάνια), meaning 'rocky peak' or alternatively 'cooking pot' in the Ancient Greek language during the Ancient and Byzantine times, and the town was a regional administrative center.